Esra-Al/Image_Classification/README.md

 ### D. Search Images

 - **Description**: This component uses OpenAI to embed search queries and performs a cosine similarity comparison with our database of image captions.
-It enables us to find and return the top 'x' images that are most relevant to the user's query.
+It enables us to find and return the top 3 images that are most relevant to the user's query.

 ### E. GUI for Search Execution